GodotSteam/GodotSteam-Docs/docs/tutorials/p2p.md

 				var message_sender: int = this_packet['remote_steam_id']

 				# Print the packet to output
-				print("Message: " + message.payload)
+				print("Message Payload: %s" % message.payload)

 				# Append logic here to deal with message data.
-Do NOT use call or call_v here when directly dealing with data without sanatizing your data first.
-Ideally don't use it at all unless you really know what you're doing.
 	```

 If the packet size is greater than zero then it will get the sender's Steam ID and the data they sent.
 The line `bytes2var` (Godot 2x., 3.x) or `bytes_to_var` (Godot 4.x) is very important as it decodes the data back into something you can read and use.
-Do NOT use bytes_to_var_with_objects or bytes2var with objects enabled as it can lead to remote code execution.
 After it is decoded you can pass that data to any number of functions for your game.

-It is also important to remember to not allow the other users to call functions directly as well with the packets they're sending (or else it may ALSO lead to compromised user security and remote code execution).
+WARNING: You should avoid using bytes_to_var_with_objects, or bytes2var with objects when trying to decode the Message payload, this is because code can be executed if malicious data is sent.
+The Official Godot docs warn against this, and doing so may lead to compromising the security of your players.
+[Check the warning here.](https://docs.godotengine.org/en/stable/classes/class_%40globalscope.html#class-globalscope-method-bytes-to-var)

+Additionally, after decoding your payload, avoid giving users free reign of the call functions as this may lead to similar security exploits as well.
+When dealing with other players, it is important to sanitize their inputs to prevent malicious action.

 {==
 ## Sending P2P Packets